A 3 day seminar for PhD students and faculty in economics, finance, and related fields.

 JUNE 10-13, 2018

 University of Notre Dame | South Bend, Indiana

-This seminar is designed as an introduction and immersion into Catholic social thought for graduate students and faculty in economics, finance, or related fields.
+Now in its third year, this seminar cosponsored by CREDO is designed as an introduction to and immersion into Catholic social thought for graduate students and faculty in economics, finance, or related fields.
 Participants will cover foundational principles in Catholic social thought starting with the human person, dignity, freedom, subsidiarity, solidarity, and the common good, and moving toward applications of these principles to conceptual understandings and ethical considerations involving economic topics such as utility theory, firm and business ethics, wages, markets, globalization, poverty, and development.
 Participants will delve into social encyclicals, secondary sources, and relevant economics texts.
-The course will be lead by economists Martijn Cremers, Joe Kaboski, Mary Hirschfeld and moral theology professors, Fr.
-Martin Schlag and Fr.
-Robert Gahl.
+The course will be lead by economists Martijn Cremers, Joe Kaboski, Mary Hirschfeld and moral theology professor, Fr.
+Martin Schlag.

-This seminar is cosponsored by the Notre Dame Center for Ethics and Culture and the Lumen Christ Institute.
+This seminar is cosponsored by the Notre Dame Center for Ethics and Culture, the Kellogg Institute for International Studies, and the Lumen Christ Institute.